dhikihandika/textedit-app_Flutter/README.md

 # textedit_app

-This is project *Flutter basic widget and layout - textedit_app* learning when *Internship on PT.
+This is project *Flutter basic widget and layout "textedit_app"* learning when *Internship on PT.
 Parametrik Research and Development*

 ## Getting Started